 A reportingDescriptor object MAY contain a property named deprecatedIds whose value is an array of zero or more unique (§3.7.2) strings, each of which contains an id (see §3.42.3) by which this reporting item was known in some previous version of the analysis tool.

-If deprecatedIds is absent, it SHALL default to an empty array.

 NOTE: This property is most useful for rules.
 It addresses the scenario where rule ids change from one version of a tool to the next.
 For example, a tool developer might decide that a rule is too general, covering too many concepts.
 In the next version of the tool, the tool developer might break this rule into a set of more specific rules.

 Now the result management system has the problem of matching results between the newer and the older versions of the tool. deprecatedIds solves this problem.